 If they fail to do so, the remedy may be that evidence gathered is thrown out and charges are dismissed.
-So all in all, if the officer who handled your arrest did not let you contact a lawyer upon your request during booking and questioning, this may because for the case being dropped against you entirely.
+So, all in all, if the officer who handled your arrest did not let you contact a lawyer upon your request during booking and questioning, this may be because of the case being dropped against you entirely.

 The Breathalyzer Test was Inaccurate or Faulty

 During an arrest for a DUI, it is common for the officer to have the accused perform a breathalyzer test.
 This device will measure how many particles of breath alcohol are in the lungs, and then calculate a measurement of how much alcohol is supposedly in your blood.
 This breathalyzer test relies on a single rating.
 But because there is a variance in physiology between people, it can result in an inaccurate assessment.